nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Status Feature

 #### Implementation
-The `Status` feature allows users to add a status with a new application and edit existing status of their application as they progress through the application process.
+The `Status` feature allows users to add a status to a new application and edit the status of their existing application as they progress through the application process.

 #### Design Considerations